 You can't touch a cell phone (even at a red light and stopped in traffic or at a stop sign) for any reason.
 Saying you were “just plugging in the power cord” or “just moving it to the cup holder” is an admission of guilt.
 We can't beat the charge if you admitted to the officer you “touched” the phone.

 If you didn't admit to touching the phone, then it's your word vs. the officer's.
-We beat this charge on a regular basis at TRAFFIC STOP as many clients of ours were wrongfully accused of touching the cell phone when in fact they were touching something else, and the courts have agreed with us at trial.
+We beat this charge on a regular basis at TRAFFIC STOP® as many clients of ours were wrongfully accused of touching the cell phone when in fact they were touching something else, and the courts have agreed with us at trial.

-Found below are the exemptions to the law, the one most applicable exemption to most of our readers is as follows “allowing touching a button” on a cell phone/hand held communication device while driving.
+Found below are the exemptions to the law, the one most applicable exemption to most of our readers is as follows “allowing the touching of a button” on a cell phone/hand held communication device while driving.

 Regulation 366/09 of the Highway Traffic Act of Ontario: